, ,

 https://www.alfredapp.com/ free, £34 for the A5 powerpack.
 Time Saver, GUI Enhancement

 Alfred can take your default command-space search bar from weak to powerrful.
 Not only does it do what the commend-space feature of macOS does, but it can do a lot more.
 And when I say a lot, I mean hundreds if not thousands of things.
 You can do a duckduckgo.com or Google search in that bar, navigate to particular website (and Alfred save it for next time you start typing the site name), Trigger scripts you can write and make shortcuts to various settings and sites.
 I personally made one where I highlight a word, or words, and hit the option-/ and it does a web search for whatever I highlighted.
 Also, I made shortcuts to a lot of sites I use with an control-{alphabet character}.
 So, control-D does a discogs lookup. control-L searches for lyrics, control-M looks searches for the meme, control-Y searches YouTube, etc. (*See image above you full list.)
 This workflow alone has saved countless hours I would have spent 1:highlighting text, 2:copying it, 3:navigating to a search engine—duckduckgo.com is my fav— 4:pasting the text and then 5: selecting which website come up.
 That’s going from 5 steps to 2 steps.
-Alfred alone has saved hours of navigating to files command lines.
+Alfred alone has saved hours of navigating to websites, files, and terminal actions.

 PopChar